tsunayoshi21/catitaycris_expenses_app/README.md

 Please note the app is still under active development (WIP) 🚧.
 We’re constantly improving it and adding new features.
 Made with ❤️ for anyone who wants to take charge of their financial life!

-## Running the app locally
+### Running the app locally

 In order to run the application locally, you can follow these steps.
-Once in WSL/Ubuntu go to the project location and create and activate the virtual environment, install dependencies, and you're ready to go run the app.
+Once in WSL/Ubuntu terminal go to the project location and create and activate the virtual environment, install dependencies, and you're ready to go run the app.

 ```bash
 /usr/bin/python3 -m venv .venv